UK firms to trial sharing of cyber attack data

 Unlike in much of the United States, there is no requirement in Britain for companies to disclose data security breaches.

 "I don't think it will work.
-The core target, the defence and financial sector, are much more likely to say nothing unless there is regulatory requirement to do so," Calder said.
+The core target, the defense and financial sector, are much more likely to say nothing unless there is regulatory requirement to do so," Calder said.

 A number of high profile online assaults this year on international companies such as Sony, Citigroup and Lockheed Martin, as well as against institutions like the International Monetary Fund, have raised doubts about the security of government and corporate computer systems.